diablordking/Flutter_PassVault/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **User Experience Benefits**
-How would this feature improve the user experience for NepPass users?
+How would this feature improve the user experience for PlaPass users?

 **Additional Context**
 Add any other context, screenshots, or examples about the feature request here.

 ---
-*Note: NepPass prioritizes security and privacy.
+*Note: PlaPass prioritizes security and privacy.
 Features that maintain or enhance our security model will be given priority.*